j4yb1rd/DATA4380-IndividualProject/README.md

 * Type: NII or NII.GZ files
   * Input: time series for individual brain regions, as outlined in the Preprocessing / Clean-up section
 * Size: ~100 GB, although it is ~100 MB per file
-* Instances (Train, Test, Validation Split): how many data points?
-Ex: 1000 patients for training, 200 for testing, none for validation
+* Instances: 80 patients through NYU; 64 used for training , 16 for testing
+  * Selection size of about 8 GB

 #### Preprocessing / Clean up

 * In order to fully process the data, I had to run it through a masker, which is the name Nilearn gives to its class of objects that can transform raw Nifti objects into Numpy arrays.
+Then, I stored these 2D Numpy arrays as CSVs so that they could be called later.

 #### Data Visualization